Youth mental health is in crisis. Are schools doing enough?

 The American School Counselor Association recommends a ratio of 250 students per school counselor, which few states come close to meeting.

-For the 2020-21 school year only two states — New Hampshire and Vermont — achieved that goal, according to an Associated Press analysis of data from the National Center for Education Statistics.
+For the 2020-21 school year only two states — New Hampshire and Vermont — achieved that goal, according to an Associated Press analysis of national data.
 Some states face staggeringly high ratios: Arizona averages one counselor to 716 students; in Michigan, 1 to 638; and in Minnesota, 1 to 592.

 Also in Indiana, the School City of Hammond won a grant to hire clinical therapists at all 17 of its schools but has not been able to fill most of the new jobs, said Superintendent Scott Miller.
-“Schools are stealing from other schools.
-There just aren’t enough workers to go around.”
-And despite more funding, school salaries can’t compete with private counseling practices, which are also overwhelmed and trying to hire more staff.
+And despite more funding, school salaries can’t compete with private counseling practices.

 Another challenge for schools: identifying struggling children before they’re in emotional crisis.
 At the Houston Independent School District, one of the largest in the country with 277 schools and nearly 200,000 students, students are asked each morning to hold up fingers showing how they feel.
 One finger means a child is hurting deeply; five means she or he feels great.